y0nil/kusto.blog/blog-posts/data-partitioning.md

 - In this case, setting `record_timestamp` as the uniform range datetime partition key of `T`, while specifying the `OverrideCreationTime` property as `true` will have the cluster re-partition the data and organize the records
 - And, if the table has an effective caching policy of 30 days, any records older than that period will not be cached.

-#### Data compression
+### Data compression

 Data partitioning results with similar values of the partition key ending up in the same data shards.
 In some cases, data in other columns behaves similarly, as values sent from the same device or tenant have similar characteristics, compared to those sent from others.
 As a result, in many cases the compression ratio of such columns, and not only the partition key, increases.
 Meaning - less storage is required to store the data, and a potential cost reduction is possible.
+In addition - the created indexes may be more efficient.

 As different data sets may have different characteristics - YMMV.

-## When not to use data partitioning
+## When *not* to use data partitioning

 Any other case which doesn't meet the criteria mentioned above will not benefit, and may be harmed by enabling data partitioning.